 The Villány-SiklÃ³s region is rural and picturesque, with rolling hills covered with vines and reasonably-priced inns that come with a bottle and a corkscrew.

 The best way to sample a wide variety of Hungarian wines and get a sense of what you like is to join a wine tasting lunch froim Budapest, or an evening wine tasting.
-Viator also offers a day trip to Lake Balaton.
+Viator also offers numerous trips to Lake Balaton.